dmetivie/ExpectationMaximization.jl/README.md

 ## What EM algorithm?

-So far the classic EM algorithm and the Stochastic EM are implemented.
+So far, the classic EM algorithm and the Stochastic EM are implemented.
 Look at the [Bibliography section](https://dmetivie.github.io/ExpectationMaximization.jl/dev/biblio) for references.

 ## How?

 Just define a [`mix::MixtureModel`](https://juliastats.org/Distributions.jl/stable/mixture/) and do `fit_mle(mix, y)` where `y` is you observation array (vector or matrix).
 That's it!
 For Stochastic EM, just do `fit_mle(mix, y, method = StochasticEM())`.
-**Have a look at the [Examples](https://dmetivie.github.io/ExpectationMaximization.jl/dev/examples/#Examples) section**.
+**Take a look at the [Examples](https://dmetivie.github.io/ExpectationMaximization.jl/dev/examples/#Examples) section**.

 To work, the only requirements are that the components of the mixture `dist ∈ dists = components(mix)` considered (custom or coming from an existing package)